CASE STUDY - Admiral

 Alongside this, there was an urgent need to start using a new security control technology for infrastructure security compliance.
 Without this in place, DNA was dependent on Admiral’s InfoSec team for any changes which hindered release cycles.

-“The joint Admiral-DOG team worked cohesively and effectively.
+“The joint team worked cohesively and effectively.
 This partnership approach was achieved far more quickly than I have witnessed with other third parties joining an existing team.”

-A DevOpsGroup squad joined forces with the existing Admiral CI/CD squad to create CI/CD pipelines for three key applications running in Guidewire.
+One of our squads joined forces with the existing Admiral CI/CD squad to create CI/CD pipelines for three key applications running in Guidewire.
 The goal was to define best practices as well as integrating security and testing from the get-go.

 Over a 12-month period, the joint team collaborated in the set-up and creation of CI environments and processes with security as a priority.
 We configured the new security tool so it would halt deployment if any of its automated security tests failed.
 This reduced the need for manual intervention from the InfoSec team while enabling Admiral to uphold its high-security standards.